 We will gather local feedback to understand the preferred way of housing out-of-town workers during construction.
 Our focus will be on minimising disruption to, and maximising opportunity for, local businesses and the community.

-Junction Rivers will inject more than $230 million into the regional economy through employment, contracting and supply opportunities during construction.
+Junction Rivers will inject nearly $1.4 billion into the regional economy through employment, contracting and supply opportunities during construction.

 Regional supply opportunities for goods and services could include equipment hire, materials, labour, food and accommodation.